DJ LeMahieu Player Props: Yankees vs. Mets

 DJ LeMahieu At The Plate

-- LeMahieu has nine doubles, two triples, six home runs and 17 walks while batting .236.
+- LeMahieu is batting .236 with nine doubles, two triples, seven home runs and 17 walks.

-- LeMahieu has picked up a hit in 65.5% of his 58 games this year, with at least two hits in 19.0% of those games.
+- LeMahieu has picked up a hit in 39 of 59 games this season, with multiple hits 11 times.

-- He has hit a home run in 10.3% of his games this year, and 2.6% of his chances at the plate.
+- In seven games this season, he has hit a long ball (11.9%, and 3% of his trips to the dish).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.